 The cover will prevent moisture from entering the hopper and wetting the pellets, clogging up the auger .

 - Where are Traeger Grills Manufactured Today?

 - Rec Tec vs Traeger Pellet Grill

 The Bottom Line: Cleaning And Maintaining A Traeger

-It's easy to learn how to clean a Traeger grill, and if it is done regularly, it will ensure a good smoking experience.
-Use the correct tools to clean the grill, such as a grill brush, and do not use abrasive cloths or liquids.
+It's easy to learn how to clean a Traeger, and if it is done regularly, it will ensure a good smoking experience.
+Use the correct tools to clean the grill grate, such as a grill brush or the Traeger grill cleaner, and do not use abrasive cloths or liquids.

 Cleaning the wood pellet grill will make for a cleaner smoke, and polishing the outside of the grill will improve how it looks.

-You can apply this process to any Traeger Grill model.
+You can apply this process to any model.